scala-network/Lets-Tip-Me/README.md

 `db.users.insertOne( { username: "your_username", email: "your@email.com", password: "test" } );`

-Clone this repository :
+2.Clone this repository :
 `git clone https://github.com/oxhak/Stellite-Funding-Platform`

-Run app.js with Node.js : `node app.js`
+3.Run app.js with Node.js : `node app.js`

-Open your web browser and go to http://127.0.0.1:3000 and try to Login.
+4.Open your web browser and go to http://127.0.0.1:3000 and try to Login.